Developer turned Evangelist @ Pusher

 In my talk I’ll be exploring the reasons why that is the case and why you should be designing your notification experience to be relevant first and foremost.

 This goes from knowing who to notify, when to notify them, and what is the correct amount of information to serve.
 (No easyJet, your SALE NOW ON notification is not that).
 The iOS and Android platforms are mostly equivalent in what they allow us to do, but still have a few important distinctions.

-Over the last three months I ran a survey of the global Kotlin ecosystem.
+In early 2018 I ran a survey of the global Kotlin ecosystem.
 My goal was to learn how developers use and adopt Kotlin - either in work or side projects, or just for playing around, and what are some of the most popular resources for learning it.
 The survey was a great success, and gained over 2000 responses in total!
 The results are meant to become a resource for the Kotlin community.
 Something we can all look at for interesting insights that will also help drive adoption of Kotlin in our teams and organisations.